Links 2 3 4

 "Links 2 3 4" (also spelled "Links 2-3-4"; English: "Left 2 3 4") is a song by German Neue Deutsche Härte band Rammstein.
 It was released as the second single from their third studio album, Mutter, on 14 May 2001.
 It is a politically charged song, taking aim at early allegations of Nazism against the band by revealing that they are politically left-wing.
 The song was a top 40 hit in Germany, Austria, and Finland.

 Composition

+Links, zwo, drei, vier (“Left, two, three, four”) is the usual cadence that German-speaking drill instructors use to keep a marching formation in step, “left” referring to the left foot touching the ground.
+The form zwo for “two” (instead of normal zwei) is an old variant that is now used in military and telephone contexts in order to avoid confusion with drei (“three”).

+The title accordingly represents a militaristic theme.
+Moreover it is an allusion to the revolutionary song Einheitsfrontlied, written by Bertolt Brecht for the Communist Party of Germany in the 1930s and re-popularized by Hannes Wader in the German Democratic Republic.

 The lyrics were written in response to allegations of fascism/Nazism directed at the band.
-The chorus states "they want my heart on the right, but when I look down, it beats on the left", implying they are on the left of the political spectrum.
+The chorus states “they want my heart on the right, but when I look down, it beats on the left”, implying they are on the left of the political spectrum.

-The refrain “Links, Zwo Drei Vier” (“Left, Two Three Four”) is an allusion to the revolutionary song Einheitsfrontlied, written by Bertolt Brecht for the Communist Party of Germany in the 1930s and re-popularized by Hannes Wader in the German Democratic Republic.

-The song uses an alternate pronunciation of the German two, using zwo (pronounced tsvoo) rather than zwei (tsvy).
-"Zwo" is more commonly used within the German military, or in the Austrian dialect, and this song presents a strong, militaristic theme, 'left – two – three – four' being a common drill instructor's cadence to keep a marching formation in step.